pauliina-yrjola/Preterm-Phase/README.md

 # Preterm-Phase
-Phase-based networks of preterm infants and clinical correlation
+Group difference in networks of preterm infants and clinical correlation

 Matlab codes for analyses used in the papers: